 Unfortunately I had recently got a cold and decided that I needed to use Sunday to recover before a busy week ahead so I said goodbye to this wonderful event!
 There was so much more I had to do there but I was grateful for the day I did spend there, in good company, around good company.

 Sound good?
-Fancy going to Soul Circus in 2018?
+Fancy going to Soul Circus?